-- Grantees (including subgrantees) that are using FY 2013 JAG Program funds to support emergency communications activities (including the purchase of interoperable communications equipment and technologies such as voice-over-internet protocol bridging or gateway devices, or equipment to support the build out of wireless broadband networks in the 700 MHz public safety band under the Federal Communications Commission (FCC) Waiver Order) must ensure: - Compliance with the FY2013 SAFECOM Guidance for Emergency Communication Grants (including provisions on technical standards that ensure and enhance interoperable communications). - Adherence to the technical standards set forth in the FCC Waiver Order, or any succeeding FCC orders, rules, or regulations pertaining to broadband operations in the 700 MHz public safety band. - Projects support the Statewide Communication Interoperability Plan (SCIP) and are fully coordinated with the full-time Statewide Interoperability Coordinator (SWIC) in the state of the project.
+- Grantees (including subgrantees) that are using FY 2013 JAG Program funds to support emergency communications activities (including the purchase of interoperable communications equipment and technologies such as voice-over-internet protocol bridging or gateway devices, or equipment to support the build out of wireless broadband networks in the 700 MHz public safety band under the Federal Communications Commission (FCC) Waiver Order) must ensure: - Compliance with the FY 2013 SAFECOM Guidance for Emergency Communication Grants (including provisions on technical standards that ensure and enhance interoperable communications). - Adherence to the technical standards set forth in the FCC Waiver Order, or any succeeding FCC orders, rules, or regulations pertaining to broadband operations in the 700 MHz public safety band. - Projects support the Statewide Communication Interoperability Plan (SCIP) and are fully coordinated with the full-time Statewide Interoperability Coordinator (SWIC) in the state of the project.
 As the central coordination point for their state's interoperability effort, the SWIC plays a critical role, and can serve as a valuable resource.
 SWICs are responsible for the implementation of the SCIP through coordination and collaboration with the emergency response community.
 The U.S. Department of Homeland Security Office of Emergency Communications maintains a list of SWICs for each of the 56 states and territories.
-Contact OEC@hq.dhs.gov.

-All communications equipment purchased with grant award funding (plus the quantity purchased of each item) is identified during quarterly performance metrics reporting.
+Contact OEC@hq.dhs.gov. - All communications equipment purchased with grant award funding (plus the quantity purchased of each item) is identified during quarterly performance metrics reporting.

-DNA Testing of Evidentiary Materials and Upload of DNA Profiles to a Database

-If JAG program funds will be used for DNA testing of evidentiary materials, any resulting eligible DNA profiles must be uploaded to the Combined DNA Index System (CODIS, the national DNA database operated by the Federal Bureau of Investigation (FBI)) by a government DNA lab with access to CODIS.
+DNA Testing of Evidentiary Materials and Upload of DNA Profiles to a Database database operated by the Federal Bureau of Investigation (FBI)), by a government DNA lab with access to CODIS.
 No profiles generated with JAG funding may be entered into any other nongovernmental DNA database without prior express written approval from BJA.
-For more information, refer to the NIJ FY 2013 DNA Backlog Reduction Program, available at www.ncirs.gov/pdffiles1/nii/sl001062.pdf.
+For more information, refer to the NIJ FY 2013 DNA Backlog Reduction Program, available at www.ncjrs.gov/pdffiles1/nij/sl001062.pdf.
 In addition, funds may not be used for purchase of DNA equipment and supplies when the resulting DNA profiles from such technology are not accepted for entry into CODIS.